rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

       in which case this function simply waits for the render operations to complete.
       When called without argument, the pixels are not extracted but the render is guaranteed to be completed when the function returns.
-      This only makes sense with offscreen render on texture target (see :func:`bge.render.offScreenCreate`).
+      This only makes sense with offscreen render on texture target (see :func:`Range.render.offScreenCreate`).

       :arg buffer: An object that implements the buffer protocol.
          If specified, the image is copied to the buffer, which must be big enough or an exception is thrown.